jina-ai/jina/.github/pages/snippets.md

 ### Decentralized Flow
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jina-ai/jupyter-notebooks/blob/main/decentralized-flow.ipynb)

-A Flow does not have to be local-only: You can put any Pod to remote(s).
-In the example below, with the `host` keyword `gpu-pod`, is put to a remote machine for parallelization, whereas other Pods stay local.
+A Flow does not have to be local-only: You can put any Executor to remote(s).
+In the example below, with the `host` keyword `gpu-exec`, is put to a remote machine for parallelization, whereas other Executors stay local.
 Extra file dependencies that need to be uploaded are specified via the `upload_files` keyword.

 <table>
     <tr>